3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 > Isn't this just how it works already?
 Yep.
 This is widely accepted as the norm in the open-source community; it's commonly referred to by the shorthand "inbound=outbound".
 We're just making it explicit.

+### Monitoring and Enforcement
+We have the right, but not the obligation, to:
+- Remove or refuse to post any User Content for any or no reason at our sole discretion
+- Take any action with respect to any User Content that we deem necessary or appropriate in our sole discretion
+- Disclose your identity or other information about you to any third party who claims that material posted by you violates their rights
+- Take appropriate legal action, including without limitation, referral to law enforcement, for any illegal or unauthorized use of the Service